GitLab Duo: AI Assistants Integrated in Your Pipeline

 - Model choice: Anthropic Claude or Mistral by contract.

-Privacy and Data
+Privacy and data

-- Anonymised prompts sent to hosting.
+- Anonymised prompts sent to the hosting provider.

 - No model training with your code.